addiscent/vagrant-ruby-rails/README.md

 This is a _Vagrant Box_, (https://www.vagrantup.com), intended for quick installation of a very basic _Ruby On Rails_ development environment.
 Assuming _Vagrant_ and _VirtualBox_ are already installed on your _host_ computer, this _Vagrant Box_ can be easily and quickly installed, and removed.

-Because it can be rebuilt quickly if necessary, this _Vagrant Box_ may be handy for transient work, such as tutorials, or experimental work which may sacrifice the development environment.
+Because it can be quickly built or rebuilt if necessary, this _Vagrant Box_ may be handy for transient work environments, such as tutorials, or experimental work which may sacrifice the development environment.

 It also allows easy reproduction and distribution of exact duplicates of a development environment shared among multiple project members.

-_Git_ and can be used for committing _Ruby/Rails_ files or other sources into repositories.
+_Git_ can be used for committing _Ruby/Rails_ project files or other sources into repositories.
 If you customize the configuration and provisioning files of this _vagrant-ruby-rails_ _Vagrant Box_, saving them in a _Git_ repository will allow you to recreate your custom _vagrant-ruby-rails_ _Vagrant Box_ environment in the future.
 Or, using an online _Git_ repository, you can easily share your customized _vagrant-ruby-rails_ _Vagrant Box_ with other users.

+Definitions : A "_host_" is a computer on which you will be installing _vagrant-ruby-rails_.
+The _vagrant-ruby-rails_ _Vagrant Box_ is a "guest" installed on your "_host_" computer.
+Because the _vagrant-ruby-rails_ guest is a _Vagrant Box_, it is referred to in this document as a "_guest-vbox_".

+If you are very unfamiliar with the products in this document, you may wish to visit online references before proceeding.
+Some relevant online resources are listed in a section near the end of this document, titled "The Short List Of Online References".

 ## Overview Of Installation And Use

 To install _vagrant-ruby-rails_, your computer needs :

 1. An Internet connection
-2. 1GB of available memory (free RAM) - After installation, you may increase or decrease the amount of memory allocated.
+2. 1GB of available memory (free RAM) - After installation, you may increase or decrease the amount of _host_ memory allocated to the _guest-vbox_.
-3. 3GB of storage (minimum) - Your long term storage space requirement will be determined by your application.
+3. 3GB of storage (minimum) - Your long term _host_ storage space requirement will be determined by your application.
-4. _Vagrant_ and _VirtualBox_ - Your computer must have an operating system installed which supports _Vagrant_ and _VirtualBox_, and those must be installed before installing _vagrant-ruby-rails_.
+4. _Vagrant_ and _VirtualBox_ - Your _host_ computer must have an operating system installed which supports _Vagrant_ and _VirtualBox_, and those must be installed prior to installing _vagrant-ruby-rails_.
-5. A previously installed terminal emulation program.
+5. A terminal program - previously installed on the _host_.

-Meet the most essential Vagrant commands you will need to use :
+6. A zip file extraction program - previously installed on the _host_.

+This set of commands is the minimum required to control a _Vagrant Box_:

-1. "vagrant up" - creates a new _Vagrant Box_, directed by the _Vagrantfile_.
-Also "restarts" a previously halted_Vagrant Box_.
+1. "vagrant up" - creates a new _Vagrant Box_ on the _host_, directed by the _Vagrantfile_.
+Also restarts a previously halted_Vagrant Box_.
 2. "vagrant ssh" - opens an _ssh_ session with the _Vagrant Box_, allowing its system administration.
 3. "vagrant halt" - stops execution of a running _Vagrant Box_.
-4. "vagrant destroy" - halts an executing _Vagrant Box_, and then removes its files from storage.
-When this command finishes executing, the _Vagrant Box_ and its contents have been permanently deleted from storage.
+4. "vagrant destroy" - halts an executing _Vagrant Box_, and then removes its image files, including its file system, from storage.
+When this command finishes executing, the _Vagrant Box_ and its contents have been permanently deleted from _host_ file system storage.

-Definitions : A "_host_" is a computer on which you will be installing _vagrant-ruby-rails_.
-The _vagrant-ruby-rails_ _Vagrant Box_ is a "guest" installed on your "_host_" computer.
-Because the _vagrant-ruby-rails_ guest is a _Vagrant Box_, it is referred to in this document as a "_guest-vbox_".

-If you are very unfamiliar with the products in this document, you may wish to visit online references before proceeding.
-Some relevant online resources are listed in a section near the end of this document, titled "The Short List Of Online References".

 ## Software Installation

 Before beginning installation of _vagrant-ruby-rails_, you must already have _Vagrant_ and _VirtualBox_ installed and properly configured.
 For more information, see the section near the end of this document, titled, "Other Notes".

-### Installation of __vagrant-ruby-rails__
+### Installation of _vagrant-ruby-rails_

 #### Prepare For The Build

 Bring up a terminal on your _host_, and follow the instructions below.
 In the following sections, a terminal command prompt is indicated by the symbol $.

 1. Create a "home" directory for the _guest-vbox_ in a convenient subdirectory location of your choice.
 Name it whatever you wish.
-Herein, I will refer to it as "vagrant-ruby".
+Herein, the _guest-vbox_ "home" subdirectory will be referred to as "vagrant-ruby".
 At times it may also be referred to as ".../vagrant-ruby/" :

-    - $ mkdir vagrant-ruby
+> $ mkdir vagrant-ruby

+2. Make the _guest-vbox_ "home" directory your current working directory :

+> $ cd vagrant-ruby

-2. Download a zip file containing the _vagrant-ruby-rails_ product files from the github repository page, https://github.com/ckthomaston/vagrant-ruby-rails.
+3. Download a zip file containing the _vagrant-ruby-rails_ product files from the _Github_ repository page, https://github.com/ckthomaston/vagrant-ruby-rails.

-  While using the same file and subdirectory hierarchy as in the repository, extract those files into the ".../vagrant-ruby/" subdirectory you just created above.
+  Extract those files into this subdirectory, (".../vagrant-ruby/").
+During extraction, ensure the same file and subdirectory hierarchy as in the repository is retained.

-3. Make the _guest-vbox_ "home" directory your current working directory :

-    - $ cd vagrant-ruby

-4. Enter the following command :
+4. After extraction, verify the contents of the directory.
+Enter the following command :

+> $ ls -al      # list the directory contents

+    A directory listing shows the following, (or very similar), contents :

+        -rw-rw-r-- 1 user group    20 Apr  9 16:19 .gitignore
+        -rw-rw-r-- 1 user group  1085 Apr  9 16:19 LICENSE
+        -rw-rw-r-- 1 user group  1073 Apr  9 18:46 rails421-inst.sh
+        -rw-rw-r-- 1 user group 22112 Apr 11 10:55 README.md
+        -rw-rw-r-- 1 user group   110 Apr  9 17:18 ruby221-inst.sh
+        -rw-rw-r-- 1 user group   375 Apr  9 16:19 rvm-inst.sh
+        drwxrws--- 3 user group  4096 Apr  9 16:19 .vagrant
+        -rw-rw-r-- 1 user group  3250 Apr 10 19:03 Vagrantfile

+5. Enter the following command :

-    - $ mkdir workspace
+> $ mkdir workspace

     A subdirectory named ".../vagrant-ruby/workspace/" is created.
 It will be used later.

 #### Do The Build

 The "vagrant up" command executed below will provision, (create and initialize), a _vagrant-ruby-rails_ _Vagrant Box_.
 Depending on the speed of your computer and the speed of your Internet connection, the build done by this "vagrant up" will take eight to fifteen minutes or more.

 However, the work done by the provisioning scripts during this initial "vagrant up" build will not be invoked the next time "vagrant up" is executed, because provisioning is a one-time process.
 Therefore, subsequent "vagrant up" operations will result in a loaded _guest-vbox_ within approximately one minute.

 Enter the following command :

-    - $ vagrant up
+> $ vagrant up

 The build starts.